davetang/getting_started_with_c/README.md

 require a special program called a _compiler_ that analyses and translates the statements into the particular instructions of the computer.

-A development cycle starts with entering code into a file and C programs are typically named with a `.c` suffix.
-This is the _source code_, which then gets compiled.
-During compilation, the compiler examines each program statement and ensures that it conforms to the syntax and semantics.
-Errors that may prop up include _syntactic errors_ (e.g. missing parentheses) or _semantic errors_ (e.g. an undefined variable).

 The compiler will translate each statement into a lower form, which typically means statements in assembly language.
 Afterwards, the assembly language statements are translated into actual machine instructions.
 This step is